 It can bloom coffee effectively to deliver only the best flavor, yet it’s easy to use and pretty straightforward.
 The carafe won’t keep coffee hot for hours, but you can pour yourself a cup before the brew cycle is done.
 It’s pricy but not as expensive if you consider that it’s not China-made with cheap plastic parts.

 If you’re looking for a more affordable alternative to Moccamaster, Bonavita 8-Cup brewer is a solid option.
 It’s not programmable and it lacks the Pause&Serve feature which is important, especially in the early morning, but it effectively delivers a consistent brew, which is a bit surprising for the price tag.

-What’s more Bonavita is a compact coffee maker brews with optimal temperature; it evenly distributes the water over the grounds with its well-designed showerhead.
-In other words, Bonavita is a simplified option to Moccamaster, easy to use and to clean.
+What’s more, Bonavita is a compact coffee maker that brews with optimal temperature; it evenly distributes the water over the grounds with its well-designed showerhead.
+In other words, Bonavita is a simplified option to Moccamaster, easy to use, and clean.
 It comes with a 2-year limited warranty and a pulse pumping system.